How to Clean a Silk Dress

 Remove the dress from the water.
 Spread the dress on a thick terry-cloth towel and roll it up in the towel, pressing as you go, to absorb excess water.
 Lay the dress flat on another dry towel or a sweater dryer to air dry.

-Very delicate silk items, such as silk brocade or dresses with beading, require dry cleaning to avoid damage.
-Don't submerge a dress such as this in water.
+- Very delicate silk items, such as silk brocade or dresses with beading, require dry cleaning to avoid damage.
+Don’t submerge a dress like this in water.